xtalpi-inc/lcms2yield/README.md

 - **`data/FDA.csv`**: Contains correction factors and concentration data for 156 FDA-approved molecules
 - **`data/Reaction.csv`**: Contains yield data and correction factors for 213 chemical reactions

-These datasets are used for training and validation of the AI models in this research.

 ## 🚀 Quick Start